 Ticket prices depend on the wristband you purchase.

-The basic wristband is $35 for kids ages 5 to 11 and $39 for adults and it includes a variety of activities which you can see on their website.
+The wristband costs $49 for ages 5 to 59 and $39 for ages 60+ and it includes a variety of activities which you can see on their website.

 Come see all the incredible cars that have accumulated over the years and discover their histories!

 A visit to the Hollywood Star Cars Museum is a journey through some of the most well-known films and television programs of the previous 50 years.

 They showcase the top TV and movie automobiles from Hollywood in authentic surroundings complete with music, lighting, and action!

 Come check them out in person now that you’ve seen them on the big screen!